Web-Dev-Crew/open-source-practice/README.md

 ### 4. Send a Pull Request

 - Open your forked repository on GitHub.
-- Click on "Compare & pull request".
+- Click on `Compare & pull request`.
 - Ensure you are comparing the `Web-Dev-Crew/open-source-practice` `main` branch with your forked repository's branch that you made and switched into.
 - Write a title and description for your pull request.
 - Create your pull request.